giulnicole/EpiData/README.md

 **Contribute code**: if you are a developer and want to contribute, follow the instructions below to get started!

-**Suggestions**: if you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
+**Suggestions**: if you don't want to code but have some awesome ideas, open up an issue explaining some updates or improvements you would like to see!

-**Documentation**: If you see the need for some additional documentation, feel free to add some!
+**Documentation**: if you see the need for some additional documentation, feel free to add some!

 ## Installing the package